symbol/symbol-docs/source/getting-started/first-application.rst

     │ 75AF035421401EF0 │ 750.0           │ 750000000       │ Never             │
     └──────────────────┴─────────────────┴─────────────────┴───────────────────┘

-This account owns ``750 nem.xem`` units.
+This account owns 750 |networkcurrency| units.
 If your row after mosaics is empty, follow :doc:`the previous guide instructions <setup-workstation>` to get test currency.

 2. Create a second account to identify the **customer**.